culebron/erde/examples/2_minimal_cli_app/README.md

 # One-Line Script

-This is an example of minimal boilerplate.
+[sample.py](sample.py) script is an example of minimal boilerplate.

 	from erde import autocli
 	from geopandas import GeoDataFrame as GDF